The Hundred (cricket): History

-Investment
+Investment and possible future match format change

 In 2024, the ECB secured support from county cricket clubs to transfer ownership of the eight franchises away from the ECB, with the host counties (or MCC for London Spirit) given 51% of their franchise, and the ECB retaining 49%, which they would make available to private investors.

 The proceeds from the sale of the ECB's 49% stake would see 90% split equally between the 18 counties and the MCC, with 10% going to the recreational game.
 Any host selling part or all of their 51% stake would see proceeds split in the following way: 80% for the host county, 10% split between the 18 counties and MCC, and 10% for the recreational game.

 In September 2024, it was reported the ECB had turned down a £400m offer for 75% of the competition, from Bridgepoint Group, a London-listed buyout firm.
 In October, MCC held a vote in which its members voted in favour of accepting the ECB's offer.

 The process of courting potential investors culminated in the final stage taking place in January 2025.
-A 49% share in Birmingham Phoenix was sold for approximately £40m to Knighthead Capital, a US investment group that including NFL quarterback Tom Brady.
+A 49% share in Birmingham Phoenix was sold for approximately £40m to Knighthead Capital, a US investment group including retired NFL quarterback Tom Brady who also own Birmingham City F.C..
 On the same day, Oval Invincibles announced that the Ambani family, owners of the Mumbai Indians, had acquired a 49% stake for around £60m.

 Sanjay Govil's Washington Freedom bought a 50% stake in Welsh Fire and a consortium of tech billionaires led by Nikesh Arora acquired 49% of London Spirit for £145m.